mumulll17/cs1380/README.md

 *Performance*: The latency of various subsystems is described in the `"latency"` portion of package.json.
 The characteristics of my development machines are summarized in the `"dev"` portion of package.json.

 Note: the latency is second per object for the whole process.

+# M2: Actors and Remote Procedure Calls (RPC)

+## Summary

+> Summarize your implementation, including key challenges you encountered.
+Remember to update the `report` section of the `package.json` file with the total number of hours it took you to complete each task of M2 (`hours`) and the lines of code per task.

+My implementation comprises `4` software components, totaling `400` lines of code.
+Key challenges included `The hardest part of this project is comm send and the node.js.
+I solved it by sending a http put request to the remote node with all options and serialized message.
+When it got to the remote node, I would process the path to get service and method, and finally read the message to get what arguments it will be.
+The next hardest part is rpc, I have met many bugs in this extra credit, and I finally fixed them by moving the replacement code that replace node_info to real node information to the createRPC from comm.send`.

+## Correctness & Performance Characterization

+> Describe how you characterized the correctness and performance of your implementation

+*Correctness*: I wrote `<5>` tests; these tests take `<6.754 seconds>` to execute.

+*Performance*: I characterized the performance of comm and RPC by sending 1000 service requests in a tight loop.
+Average throughput and latency is recorded in `package.json`.
+They are in the entry called latency_comm_send and throughput_comm_send.
+Their unit is based on millisecond.

+## Key Feature

+> How would you explain the implementation of `createRPC` to someone who has no background in computer science — i.e., with the minimum jargon possible?

+The createRPC is the code that takes a function in and gives you a function that allow somebody else from a remote computer to run your function on your computer.
+And it also allows you to send the result back to the other user.